RobertBorbey/BDD_project_Dataspot/README.md

 _________________________________________________

 # BDD Project (Behavior-Driven Development) - Borbey Robert - Dataspot.ro
-In this project I will be implementing positive and negative tests for the following :
+In this project I will be implementing positive and negative tests for the following functionalities :
-- Authentication functionality
+- Authentication
-- Registration functionality
+- Registration
-- Search box feature
+- Search box
-- Filter and sort features
+- Sort By

 # How to use and clone the project?
 How to run the tests and how to access the reports?
 1. _To use the project_, it's required to open it in PyCharm and to install all the dependencies (you can run